 We took off for our week-long Disney vacation in mid-July.
 Dressing for the trip was relatively easy, as we were going from one hot, sunny clime to another.
 We did pack two umbrellas in our carry-ons in case it was raining when we arrived in Orlando.
-The boys wore jeans and Disney-themed button down shirts.
-My husband opted for a polo shirt.
+The boys wore jeans and Disney-themed button-down shirts, while the husband opted for a polo shirt.
 Emily, who has taken many a plane trip with her grandparents knew what she would be comfortable in, wore skinny jeans with some stretch and a lightweight top.
 Sami and I wore lightweight dresses which allowed for comfortable movement and breathability.
 The girls and I brought cardigans (or in my case a stretch denim jacket) in case we got cold on the plane.

 I actually liked my silk-blend dress from the Kate Spade outlet.
 It was a good length, and the fabric was lightweight and breathable.
 It also paired well with my white Superga Cotu sneakers.
-I was glad I opted for those versus my wedges.
+I was glad I opted for those versus wedges, which is what I typically wear on a plane for easy removal when going through TSA lines.
 While they were more of a pain to get on and off going through security than the slip-ons would have been, they came in handy in Atlanta as I ran ahead of my family dashing like a madwoman to get to the gate to find out about our connection.
 Sorry, video not available.

 As mentioned in my first post, we flew Delta Airlines.
 I typically do not fly Delta as it tends to be more expensive than either American or Southwest for our usual Midwest destinations, but airfare via Delta was significantly cheaper than any other carrier getting to Orlando.
 This post is not sponsored by Delta, but I am glad to say that we had a great experience.
 The staff was really friendly, the selection of snacks was good (it included Kind bars- yum!), and the Delta Studio free entertainment which could be used on your device or the seatback screen was a definite plus.
 Delta Studio kept the kids entertained to the point where I was actually able to enjoy a movie and a half on the flight from LAX to Atlanta.